CodeYourFuture/wordpress-module/lesson1.md

 ### Settings, Customizer, and Tools

 > Exercise: Log into your local WordPress website and have a look at the various options in the **Settings menu**.
-If you haven't done so yet, do tasks __v__ and __vi__ from Lesson 0's first [Homework](https://github.com/CodeYourFuture/wordpress-module/blob/carmemias-lesson1/lesson0.md#homework) exercise.
 > Now have a look at the Settings > Permalinks section.
 What do you think it does?
 >
 > Exercise: Now open the **Customizer**.
 If your theme allows it, add a video to the Home page header and change the background colour and title font.